Learning Feature Embeddings for Discriminant Model based Tracking: Learning Feature Embeddings

-We find that there exists extreme foreground-background class imbalance during training, and this problem seriously affects the convergence speed and generalization ability of the learned feature embeddings when using the general mean square error loss like CFCF~\cite{CFCF} and CFNet~\cite{CFNet}.
-We believe that this is because the vast number of background samples are easy ones and they make it difficult for the proposed network to be trained.
-However, this problem has received little attention in previous similar approaches, CFCF and CFNet.
+There exists extreme imbalance between foreground and background samples during network training.
+This problem slows down the convergence speed considerably and severely reduces the generalization ability of the learned feature embeddings if the commonly used mean square error loss $\mathcal{L}_{mse} = \left \| \mathbf{y}-\hat{\mathbf{y}} \right \|_2^{2}$ is employed, where $\mathbf{y}$ and $\hat{\mathbf{y}}=\mathbf{Z}\mathbf{w}^{*}$ are vectors containing the ground-truth labels and the predicted labels of the $N$ test samples in $\mathbf{Z}$, respectively.
+In fact, this is because most background samples are easy ones and only a few hard samples provide useful supervision, making the network training difficult.